-Indoor bug killer spray can only do so much, and unfortunately, bugs are constantly trying to get into your house.
+Indoor bug spray can only do so much, and unfortunately, bugs are constantly trying to get into your house.
 They enjoy the same comforts you and your family do in there: shelter, food, and water.
 Like an overbearing house guest, if they can find these amenities in your home, they will “set up shop” and never want to leave.
 They will bring plenty of their friends, too!

 You will usually find these common bug invaders in your home: flies, ants, cockroaches, beetles, spiders, fire brats, earwigs, silverfish, moths, and house centipedes.
 If you have pets, you might also find fleas and ticks.

-Before you reach for the bug killer spray, let’s talk about proactive steps you can take to help keep your home bug-free.
+Before you reach for the indoor bug killer spray, let’s talk about proactive steps you can take to help keep your home bug-free.

 Don’t Let Bugs Feel at Home